phalcon-orphanage/docs/en/api/Phalcon_Forms_Element.rst

 public *boolean*  **hasMessages** ()

-Checks whether there is messages attached to the element
+Checks whether there are messages attached to the element